shadowsnow124/Opencv-Face-detect/README.md

-# Face Detection using OpenCV
+# Face Detection using AI

 This Python script allows you to real-time face detection through a webcam or video.
 It use the OpenCV library and a pre-trained Haarcascades face detector.